FreeWaveTechnologies/ZumIQ/full-demos/weather-station/README.md

 ##### Creating an OpenWeather Account to Access Weather Data
 You must create an account and generate an API key in order to access weather data.

-1. Navigate to [here](https://home.openweathermap.org/users) and create an account – I ended up going to: https://home.openweathermap.org/users/sign_in
+1. Navigate to [here](https://home.openweathermap.org/users/sign_in) and create an account
-2. After you gain access to the OpenWeather website click [here](https://home.openweathermap.org/api_keys)
+2. After you gain access to the OpenWeather website click [here](https://home.openweathermap.org/users)
 3. Generate an API key.
 It will look something like _5609f402306022198e939a70178249d4_
 4. Highlight your key then right click copy
 5. Open the Node-RED interface and double click on the Weather Data Server node